simonecorsi/awesome/README.md

 *   [OptimalBits/bull](https://github.com/OptimalBits/bull) - Premium Queue package for handling distributed jobs and messages in NodeJS.

 *   [jaredpalmer/razzle](https://github.com/jaredpalmer/razzle) - ✨ Create server-rendered universal JavaScript applications with no configuration

+*   [reactjs/it.react.dev](https://github.com/reactjs/it.react.dev) - (Work in progress) React documentation website in Italian

 *   [facebook/fbjs](https://github.com/facebook/fbjs) - A collection of utility libraries used by other Meta JS projects.